Take a look at the final steps below which support your farm recovery.

 You’re free to choose where you get new cattle from and there is advice on buying cattle available.
 We do recommend you have your replacement cattle tested to provide an added level of assurance that they are not infected with M. bovis.

-Talk to your ICP Manager or Recovery Adviser if you would like to have this testing (also known as ‘repopulation surveillance’) carried out.
+Talk to your Farm Systems Manager if you would like to have this testing (also known as ‘repopulation surveillance’) carried out.
 The cost is covered by the M. bovis Programme.

 It is best practice to have the testing done before you receive the replacement cattle, but it can be done after the cattle arrive at your farm.